Promoting a love of reading

 - The outdoor environment is being renovated to include storytelling chairs and reading areas.

-- We hold book based events throughout the year including book fairs, World Book Day, 'Stay and Read' sessions and book swaps.
+- We hold book based events throughout the year including book fairs, Book Week, 'Stay and Read' sessions and book swaps.

 - All achievements are rewarded with books.